pineconedata/pineconedata.github.io/_posts/2024-04-11-basketball-data-acquisition.md

     5 rows × 23 columns

-The middle of the dataframe is cut off, so let's print the full list of columns in this dataframe as well:
+The middle of the dataframe might not be fully displayed, so let's print the full list of columns in this dataframe as well:

 ```python